pixeltris/YgoMaster/Docs/AddMissingCards.md

+# :warning: THIS IS PATCHED AND NO LONGER WORKS :warning:

 It's possible to add cards to game before they are officially released as packs.

 - Edit `Data/ClientData/ClientSettings.json` and change `ShowConsole` from `false` to `true`.